 The ACA creates two kinds of Marketplaces:

 The ACA delegates primary responsibility for governing and operating the Marketplace to the states, with the federal government, primarily the United States Department of Health and Human Services, setting minimum standards.

 To be eligible for health coverage through the Marketplace, you:

 NOTE: Generally, health insurance coverage in the Marketplace covers health care provided by doctors, hospitals, and medical services within the United States.
 If you’re living abroad, it’s important to know this before you consider buying Marketplace insurance.

-You may be able to enroll in a 2020 health insurance plan outside of Open Enrollment if you qualify for a Special Enrollment Period.
+The Open Enrollment period is November 1st to December 15th for plans beginning on January 1, 2021.
+If you do not elect coverage during Open Enrollment, you may not qualify for coverage in 2021 without a Special Enrollment Period.
 A Special Enrollment Period is a time outside of the Open Enrollment period during which you and your family have a right to sign up for health coverage.
 In the Marketplace, you generally qualify for a special enrollment period of 60 days following certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other health coverage.
 If you don’t have a special enrollment period, you can’t buy insurance through the Marketplace until the next Open Enrollment period.
 Job-based plans generally allow special enrollment periods of 60 days.

 A few helpful steps you can take to help prepare before getting started with the Marketplace: